+NAME | lp - driver for parallel port

+'''

+include <sys/bpp io.h>

+fd = open("/dev/lpn", flags);

+'''

-NAME lp - driver for parallel port SYNOPSIS include <sys bpp_io.h=""> fd = open("/dev/lpn", flags);</sys> DESCRIPTION The l_P driver provides the interface to the parallel ports used by printers for IA based systems.
-The l_P driver is implemented as a STREAMS device.
-IOCTLS BPPIOC_TESTIO Test transfer readiness.
+The 1p driver provides the interface to the parallel ports used by printers for IA based systems.
+The 1p driver is implemented as a STREAMS device.

+BPPIOC TESTIO Test transfer readiness.
 This command checks to see if a read or write transfer would succeed based on pin status.
 If a transfer would succeed, 0 is returned.
 If a transfer would fail, -1 is returned, and errno is set to EIO.
+The error status can be retrieved using the

+BPPIOC GETERR ioctl() call.

+BPPIOC GETERR

-The error status can be retrieved using the BPPIOC_GETERR ioctl() call.
-BPPIOC_GETERR Get last error status.
-The argument is a pointer to a struct bpp_error_status.
+Get last error status.
+The argument is a pointer to a struct bpp error status.
 See below for a description of the elements of this structure.
-This structure indicates the status of all the appropriate status bits at the time of the most recent error condition during a read(2) or write(2) call, or the status of the bits at the most recent BPPIOC_TESTIO ioctl(2) call.
-The application can check transfer readiness without attempting another transfer using the BPPIOC_TESTIO ioctl().
-Error Pins Structure This structure and symbols are defined in the include file <sys bpp_io.h="">:</sys> struct bpp_error_status { char timeout_occurre char bus_error; uchar_t pin_status; }; / Values for pin_status #define BPP_ERR_ERR 0x01 #define BPP_SLCT_ERR 0x02 #define BPP_PE_ERR 0x04 d; / Not use / / Not use / / Status of pins which could cause an error / field / / Error pin active / / Select pin active / / Paper empty pin active / Note: Other pin statuses are of BPP_SLCT_ERR and BPP_PE lefined in <sys bpp_io.h="">, but BPP_ERR_ERR , ERR are the only ones valid for the IA 1p driver.</sys> ERRORS EIO A BPPIOC condition e a periphera TESTIO ioctl() call is attempted while a exists that would prevent a transfer (such as al error).
-310 SunOS 5.8 Last modified 21 May 1997
+This structure indicates the status of all the appropriate status bits at the time of the most recent error condition during a read(2) or write(2) call, or the status of the bits at the most recent BPPIOC TESTIO ioctl(2) call.
+The application can check transfer readiness without attempting another transfer using the BPPIOC TESTIO ioctl().

+Error Pins Structure

+This structure and symbols are defined in the include file <sys/bpp io.h>:

+'''

+struct bpp error status {

+char timeout occurred; / Not use /

+char bus error;

+/ Not use /

+/ Status of pins which could cause an error /

+uchar_t pin_status;

+};

+/ Values for pin status field /

+#define BPP_ERR_ERR 0x01 / Error pin active /

+#define BPP_SLCT_ERR 0x02 / Select pin active /

+#define BPP PE ERR 0x04 / Paper empty pin active /

+'''

+Note: Other pin statuses are defined in <sys/bpp io.h>, but BPP ERR ERR, BPP SLCT ERR and BPP_PE_ERR are the only ones valid for the IA 1p driver.

+EIO A BPPIOC TESTIO ioctl() call is attempted while a condition exists that would prevent a transfer (such as a peripheral error).

-EINVAL An ioctl() is attem command argument. npted with an invalid value in the FILES /platform/i86 Spc/kernel/drv/lp. conf configuration file for lp driver ATTRIBUTES See attributes(5) for descriptions of the following attributes: ATTR IBUTE TYPE ATTRIBUTE VALUE Architecture IA SEE ALSO sysbus(4) attr ributes(5) streamio (71)
+EINVAL An ioctl() is attempted with an invalid value in the command argument.

+/platform/i86pc/kernel/drv/lp.conf configuration file for 1p driver sysbus(4), attributes(5), streamio(7I)

-NOTES A read operation on a bi-directional parallel port is not supported.
+A read operation on a bi-directional parallel port is not supported.